 EE 1.1: International Politics

-Objectives: This seminar gives an introduction to international politics and to areas such as peace and war, human security, global governance, international regimes, sustainable human development, foreign assistance, climate change, democracy, and human rights.
+Objectives: This seminar gives an introduction to international politics and areas such as peace and war, human security, global governance, international regimes, sustainable human development, foreign assistance, climate change, democracy, and human rights.
 Case studies will focus on specific countries (e.g. Germany) and supranational bodies (e.g. the EU) by explaining international relations and related theories.
 Students work out processes and structures of international cooperation and political integration worldwide as well as advocacy networking approaches.
-Using theories of development, conflicts, and international relations, they think about positive and negative factors for development, peace research approaches, humanitarian interventions, the role of the United Nations, and the interactions between states in the age of globalisation.
+Using theories of development, conflicts, and international relations, they think about positive and negative factors for development, peace research approaches, humanitarian interventions, the role of the United Nations, and the interactions between states in the age of globalization.